coroiu/leet-crawler/README.md

 ## Future Improvements
 - Algorithm is currently a DFS-style approach which doesn't really scale when the stack-size starts to grow.
-- Maybe expand on the currently limited control over the thread-pool and scheduling.
+- Maybe add control over the thread-pool and scheduling.
 - Event-driven progress reporting instead of polling.
 - Higher-level tests.
 - More interactive GUI.